How to Install a French Drain in Australia (Step-by-Step)

 Absolutely.
 A French drain system is specifically designed to manage and divert excess surface water away from problem areas, making it one of the most effective yard drainage systems available.

-By capturing water before it collects on the surface and channeling it underground, a French drain helps protect lawns, garden beds, foundations, and walkways from standing water and the associated risks like erosion, mould, or structural damage.
+By capturing water before it collects on the surface and channeling it underground, a French drain helps protect lawns, garden beds, foundations, and walkways from standing water and the associated risks like erosion, mould, or structural damage—similar to how the durability of relined plumbing systems protects below-ground infrastructure.

 How deep should a French drain be installed?